commit-check/.github/profile/README.md

 **Check your commit in an automated workflow**

-Including commit message formatting, branch nanming, referencing Jira tickets, and more.
+Including commit message formatting, branch naming, commit author, email, and more.
+The open source alternative to Yet Another Commit Checker.

 Wonder how to get started? check out: [commit-check](https://github.com/commit-check/commit-check)